 Late payments.
 Any payments due by either Party to the other Party under this Agreement that are not paid when due shall bear interest, compounded monthly, from the due date until paid, at the Commercial Paper Rate in effect on the first business day of each calendar month in which interest accrues.
 “Commercial Paper Rate” means the lesser of (i) the rate published weekly in the Federal Reserve Statistical Release for “one month commercial paper” plus 2% or (ii) the highest rate permitted by applicable law.
 If the Federal Reserve Statistical Release is not published or is otherwise not available, then a weekly average rate must be determined from the Wall Street Journal for high grade unsecured notes sold through dealers by major corporations or another recognized financial publication for similar instruments.
 In computing the highest rate allowed by applicable law, the weekly rate ceiling computed under Article 5069-1D.002 of the Texas Revised Civil Statutes applies.

-Further Assurances.
-If either Party determines in its reasonable discretion that any further instruments, assurances or other things are necessary or desirable to carry out the terms of this Agreement, such Party shall make a written request for such from the other Party.
-The Party receiving such request shall reply to such request within thirty (30) days of its receipt of such request, either complying with the request or providing reasons for failure to comply with the request.

 Severability.
 If any term or provision of this Agreement, or the application thereof to any person, entity or circumstances is to any extent invalid or unenforceable, the remainder of this Agreement shall not be affected thereby, and each term and provision of this Agreement shall be valid and enforceable to the fullest extent permitted by law.